Current PDSA veterinary services

 What to do: If it is not an emergency, you can request an appointment.

 Most of our appointments are now on the phone, with a vet or a nurse, who will be able to treat your pet.
 Simply request an appointment for a call-back through our website, and we’ll get back to you.

 You may want to keep your pet healthy and protect them against future problems with preventive treatments.

 - Spaying and castrating (neutering)

 We are currently unable to offer all preventive treatments, such as neutering, vaccinations and microchipping, at every PDSA Pet Hospital.
 If we’re not able to provide these services at your local Pet Hospital, we’d still recommend that you get these done at a local vet.

 If you are not able to visit a private vet for these treatments, our Pet Health Hub has expert advice on how to keep your cat, dog or rabbit from getting pregnant, and how to reduce the risk of your cat, dog or rabbit catching preventable diseases.

 Shop online for discounted flea and worming treatments

 We're unable to provide prescription flea and worming treatments at this time.
-FleaScreen products are currently on offer in our online shop, with 3 packs of available for the price of 2 throughout October.
+For non-prescription flea and worm products please visit our online shop.